plus-mobilitylab/netascore/settings.md

 ### Property `target_srid`

 **This parameter is optional if using GIP** (for the whole of Austria) **or OSM Download via place name** - in these cases NetAScore uses the centroid's UTM zone by default.
-However, **if working with OSM file import** (e.g. Planet OSM / Geofabrik downloads), you almost certainly should **provide an appropriate reference system** for your specific area of interest.
+However, **if working with OSM file import** (e.g. Planet OSM / Geofabrik downloads), you should **provide an appropriate reference system** for your specific area of interest.
 Specify the SRID (spatial reference system as EPSG-code) to use for processing and data output.
 Datasets will be imported and if necessary transformed to this reference system.
-Please note:
-**currently only metric unit systems are supported such as UTM**.
+**Please note: currently only metric unit systems are supported such as UTM**.

 **Example**: